OpenNews/srccon-lead/participation_form.md

 # Call for participation

-We can&rsquo;t wait to hear how you'd like to participate at SRCCON:LEAD!
+We can&rsquo;t wait to hear how you'd like to be part of SRCCON:LEAD!
 You can read [a little more about how we're thinking about participation](/participation) for this event.
 Please feel free to reach out to us at [srccon@opennews.org](mailto:srccon@opennews.org) with any questions.
-Or if you're all set, the participation form below is open through October 7!
+Or if you're all set, the participation form is below!

 <script>window.jQuery || document.write('<script src="//code.jquery.com/jquery-2.2.3.min.js"><\/script>')</script><link href="//d3q1ytufopwvkq.cloudfront.net/1/formrenderer.css" rel="stylesheet" /><script src="//d3q1ytufopwvkq.cloudfront.net/1/formrenderer.js"></script>
 <form data-formrenderer>This form requires JavaScript to complete.</form>